rahul-verma/arjuna/docs/source/datagen_entity.rst

 Creating a Basic **Data Entity**
 --------------------------------

-Arjuna's :py:class:`data_entity <arjuna.tpi.engine.data.entity.data_entity>` gives you an advanced, yet easy way of creating entities that contain associated generated/provided data.
+Arjuna's :py:class:`data_entity <arjuna.tpi.data.entity.data_entity>` gives you an advanced, yet easy way of creating entities that contain associated generated/provided data.

 In simple words, a Data Entity is a Python class whose objects when created can contain automatically generated associated data.

-In its simplest form, :py:class:`data_entity <arjuna.tpi.engine.data.entity.data_entity>` is a Python class (without custom behaviors/methods) creator without writing a class.
+In its simplest form, :py:class:`data_entity <arjuna.tpi.data.entity.data_entity>` is a Python class (without custom behaviors/methods) creator without writing a class.
 In its more involved forms, it starts serving complex data needs of today's automation world.

 In the rest of this page, more advanced options will be considered.
 Here's a simple example of a Data Entity with static data: